Medicare Enrolled

 Equivalent to $4 per 100 Medicare services performed

-Compare family medicines in the Tallahassee area by procedure volume, costs, and industry payment transparency.
+Compare family medicine physicians in the Tallahassee area by procedure volume, costs, and industry payment transparency.

 Geographic Context